Honest Advice Over 35,000 installed solar panels Very Reasonable Prices

 We are a socially-oriented company, bringing solar power to both for-profit and non-profit customers.
 We believe in giving back to the community, while saving our customers as much money and energy as possible.
 We are most proud to have installed more solar on schools, churches, and other non-profits in the State of Oregon then anyone else.
 Part of our profits help fund solar on schools in Haiti that have no electricty thru https://www.brightenhaiti.org/

-Boys & Girls Clubs in Albany, Corvallis and Lebanon.
+Boys & Girls Clubs in Albany, Corvallis, Lebanon.

 Albany: YMCA, Habitat Restore, Safe Haven.

-Corvallis: Grace Adult Day Services, Corvallis Housing, Benton Co.
-Law, Kalapuya , Old Mill, and Cornerstone.
+Corvallis: Grace Adult Services, Corvallis Housing, Benton Co.
+Law, Kalapuya.
+Old Mill, and Cornerstone.

 Schools: Albany, Corvallis, Turner, Newberg, Medford, Silverton, Mt.
-Angel, Salem
+Angel, Salem, Lake Oswego

 The Energy Trust is funded by a small fee paid by the customers of Pacific Power, NW Natural and Portland General Electric.
 This helps pay for energy efficiency and renewable projects.
 This saves a lot more than it costs for the ratepayers over the long run.
 Check out their site for all sorts of incentives for energy savings products!!
 Incentives steps are filling up quicker and dropping to the next lowest rate, check out their site for incentive levels at the insider address below.

 Low to moderate income folks, the ETO and Oregon Dept of Energy have a great deal for you.
-ETO incentives can be as high as $6.000 and the ODOE grant can be as high as $5,000.
+ETO incentives can be as high as $7,500.

 Please click below to find out more to see the latest funding from ETO.